divnix/std/cells/std/devshellProfiles/Readme.md

 This organelle only exports a single `default` devshellProfile.

-Any `std`ized repository should include this into it's [`numtide/devshell`][devshell] in order to provide any visitor with the fully pre-configured `std` TUI.
+Any `std`ized repository should include this into its [`numtide/devshell`][devshell] in order to provide any visitor with the fully pre-configured `std` TUI.

 It also wires & instantiates a decent ADR tool.
-Or where you planning to hack away without some minimal conscious effort of decision making and recording? 😅
+Or were you planning to hack away without some minimal conscious effort of decision making and recording? 😅

 # Usage Example